Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

 In absence of AC-Stark effect, the qubit and the membrane modes are out-of-resonance: the large detuning $|\Delta| \gg \Omega$ suppresses direct energy exchange between the two systems.
-Instead, the qubit undergoes a frequency shift proportional to the membrane’s phonon population $\chi \op{a}^\dagger \op{a} \op{\sigma}_z$, where $\chi = \Omega^2/4\Delta$ \cite{Gambetta2006, Koch2007}.
-This effect is detected via a Ramsey spectroscopy experiment (see \reffig[a]{fig:interaction}).
+Instead, the qubit undergoes a frequency shift proportional to the phonon population of the membrane~\cite{Gambetta2006, Koch2007} $\chi \op{a}^\dagger \op{a} \op{\sigma}_z$, where $\chi = \Omega^2/4\Delta$.
+This effect is detected via a Ramsey spectroscopy experiment (see \reffig[(a)]{fig:interaction}).
 The qubit is initialized in the $\ket{+}=(\ket{g} + \ket{e})/\sqrt{2}$ state and evolves for a duration $\tau$ with the membrane in a coherent state, during which it accumulates a phase proportional to the phonon number.
-The experiment alternates between measuring the $\op{\sigma}_{x}$ and $\op{\sigma}_{y}$ components of the superposition over multiple realizations. \reffig[a]{fig:interaction} shows the qubit frequency shift as a function of the membrane drive frequency and applied DC bias voltage $V_b$.
-The data reveal a quadratic decrease in the mechanical frequency with $V_b - V_{\rm offset}$, explained by the electrostatic spring-softening effect~(\refapp{sec:membrane_bias})~\cite{Unterreithmeier2009}.
+The experiment alternates between measuring the $\op{\sigma}_{x}$ and $\op{\sigma}_{y}$ components of the superposition over multiple realizations. \reffig[(a)]{fig:interaction} shows the qubit frequency shift as a function of the membrane drive frequency and applied DC bias voltage $V_b$.
+The data reveal a quadratic decrease in the mechanical frequency with $V_b - V_{\rm offset}$, explained by the electrostatic spring-softening effect~\cite{Unterreithmeier2009}~(see supplementay information).

-The mechanical resonator’s relaxation time $T_1^m$, is extracted by preparing the membrane in a coherent state and measuring the exponential decay of its phonon population.
+The relaxation time of the mechanical resonator $T_1^m$, is extracted by preparing the membrane in a coherent state and measuring the exponential decay of its phonon population.
 This decay manifests as a time variation of the qubit frequency, tracked through repeated Ramsey measurements.
-An exponential fit to the data, shown in \reffig[b]{fig:interaction}, yields $T_1^m = 5.9~\mathrm{ms}$.
+An exponential fit to the data, shown in \reffig[(b)]{fig:interaction}, yields $T_1^m = 5.9~\mathrm{ms}$.
 The corresponding quality factor, $Q_m = \omega_m T_1^m = 1.62 \cdot 10^5$, is consistent with similar studies on silicon nitride membranes~\cite{Yu2012}.